phylolab/leucokranosHybrid/README_WanTing.md

 # Introduction
-This repository contains the scripts used to obtain SNP data from raw sequencing data as well as scripts used for subsequent analysis and figures for the following publication [our paper](https://doi.org/10.1101/2024.03.10.584293).
+This repository contains two workflows to obatin SNPs from raw sequencing data using ATLAS (V0.9, Link et al. 2017) and GATK (V4.4.0.0, Van der Auwera & O'Connor 2020), and scripts for reproducing Figure 2A, 3 and 4 in [our paper](https://doi.org/10.1101/2024.03.10.584293).

-# Prerequisites - ATLAS
+# Prerequisites
+## ATLAS
 You can simply install the software using the below command provided by [the developers](https://anaconda.org/bioconda/atlas) or follow [the steps](https://atlaswiki.netlify.app/getting_started) to install from scratch.
 ```shell
 conda install bioconda::atlas
 ```
 ### For Curnagl users at the University of Lausanne
-#### 1. Setting up conda
+#### 1. Setting up Conda
 ```shell
 module load miniconda3
 conda init bash